tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/2019-05-06-preview/create-skillset.md

 Skills are either standalone or chained together through input-output associations, where the output of one transform becomes input to another.

 A skillset must have at least one skill.
 There is no theoretical limit on maximum number of skills, but three to five is a common configuration.

+A skillset can have a single, optional knowledgeStore definition if you want to send enrichment output to Azure Storage.

 The syntax for structuring the request payload is as follows.
 A sample request is provided later in this article and also in [How to define a skillset](https://docs.microsoft.com/azure/search/cognitive-search-defining-skillset).